zehuilu/How-to-Use-Qualisys-Motion-Capture-System/README.md

 # Python
 1. Follow the instructions of [qualisys_python_sdk](https://github.com/qualisys/qualisys_python_sdk) to install the Python SDK.
 The minimum version of Python is 3.5.3 per [Qualisys SDK for Python's documentation](https://qualisys.github.io/qualisys_python_sdk/index.html).
-This section also need [numpy](https://numpy.org/) to process the data.
-If you want to use Python 2 with ROS, please navigate to **ROS** section.
-The following commands is an example to install numpy and qualisys_python_sdk.
+This section also needs [numpy](https://numpy.org/) to process the data.
+If you want to use Python with ROS1 or ROS2, please navigate to [https://github.com/qualisys/ros-resources](https://github.com/qualisys/ros-resources).
+The following commands represent an example of installing numpy and qualisys_python_sdk.
 It assumes that you already have Python 3 and the latest Python package installer [pip](https://pypi.org/project/pip/).
-You may need to be administrator to install.
+You may need to be the administrator to install it.
 ```
 $ pip3 install numpy
 $ pip3 install qtm